zextras/tech-doc/source/_includes/_adminpanel/storage.rst

 space in case of duplicated items, by keeping only one copy of an item.

+New policies can be added using the :bdg-primary-line:`NEW` button (see section below, :ref:`create-hsm-policy`), while all existent policies can be run at once by clicking the :bdg-primary-line:`RUN ALL` button.
+To remove an existent policy, select it and click the :bdg-danger-line:`DELETE` button.

+.. _create-hsm-policy:

 Create a New Policy
 ~~~~~~~~~~~~~~~~~~~

-The dialog that opens after clicking the :bdg-primary-line:`NEW
+The dialog that opens after clicking the :bdg-primary-line:`NEW`
-VOLUME` button allows to create a new HSM policy in a few steps.
+button allows to create a new HSM policy in a few steps.

+A new policy will be the first in the list: when policies are run,
+either manually or via schedule, they are processed in the order
+shown, from top to bottom.

 .. card:: Step 1.
-Policy settings
+Define policy

-   In this step, first select to which items the policy will be
+   In the upper part of the dialog, select to which items the policy
-   applied.
+   will be applied.

    .. hint:: A click on the :octicon:`square;2em;sd-text-primary`
       **All** checkbox toggles all items at once.

-   The policy can be applied on the size of the items or on a time
-   interval. in our example, we remove all messages older than 7
+   In our example, we remove all items older than 20 days: if today is
-   days whose size is larger than 20Mb.
+   March 21st, this means all items whose date is before March 1st.

    .. image:: /img/adminpanel/new-hsm-settings.png
       :scale: 50